 The primary care medical home is the hub of a person’s health care.
 Moving one’s healthcare to adult primary care can feel like a symbolic step for young adults.
 It’s important to find a medical home team and a primary care professional where the patient can feel comfortable and develop trust.

-How can you go about looking for a new doctor?
+How can I find a new doctor?

 - Ask around